calugo/RNA-NETS/README.md

 3. Right button: Translate the view to right or to the left.

-There is a link on the top of this page and [here](https://calugo.github.io/jsnet/index.html)
+There is a link on the top of this page and [here](https://calugo.github.io/jsnet/index.html) and a pretty jupyter notebook to generate pretty images of each aminoacid's connections [here](http://nbviewer.jupyter.org/github/calugo/RNA-NETS/blob/master/NOTEBOOKS/AMINOACIDS.ipynb)

 Cheers!